alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 |-------|------|---|
 |Basic language|Small, Python-like DSL|Ruby|

-Jinja2 is a basic, Python-like DSL optimised to securely generate HTML, XML and other markup, as mentioned, whereas the Ruby in ERB is the real Ruby, a featureful, high-level programming language for data and text processing.
+Jinja2 is a basic, Python-like DSL, as mentioned, whereas Ruby in ERB is the real Ruby, a featureful, high-level programming language optimised for data and text processing.

-If your problem is securely generating web content, Jinja2's design is no doubt a good thing.
-Security is good and I am totally okay with having fewer features if more might be misused to generate insecure web content.
+Now, if your problem is securely generating web content, I have no opinion on Flask versus Ruby-on-Rails.
+I assume that Jinja2's design is a good thing.
+Security is good and I am totally okay with fewer features in the interest of secure content.

-But if, on the other hand, your problem is code generating Markdown, configuration files, YAML documents, or other human readable text  - as is the case in tools like Cookiecutter, Ansible, Salt and Sceptre - a small, Python-like DSL is a limitation.
-Actually, it is a fairly accidental, arbitrary limitation.
-And the lack of DSL features creates difficulty in solving common code generation problems.
+But DevOps engineers are generally not using Jinja2 to generate secure web content.
+As already mentioned, it is used in configuration management to code generate human-readable text, Markdown documents, configuration files, YAML documents, and so on.
+This is true in tools like Cookiecutter and Sceptre and also Ansible and Salt.
+Here, I argue that a small, Python-like DSL is a limitation.
+In fact, a fairly accidental, arbitrary limitation.

 ## A (very incomplete) Jinja versus ERB feature comparison